ebses/resources/README.md

 # resources
-Lists of resources on various topics
+Lists of resources on various topics for research and training AI Chatbots about the topics.